AlegriGroup/Alegri.ActionPack.SharePoint.Environment.Powershell/README.md

 | LoadAllWebs | If you set the value to True, all Webs will be loaded by the complete SiteCollection. | required |

 ### Loaded Webs
-You will find the loaded webs in the $Global:Webs variable as System.Array.
+You will find the loaded webs in the $Global:AP_SPEnvironment_Webs variable as System.Array.

 The content is of type System.Object with the following properties